double-m/easy-usb-tethering/README.md

 - activation only when USB plugging to a device that needs data connection and not in the case of a mere battery charger;
 - open source (this is published on GitHub and released under GPLv3);
-- a very small amount of memory required in the target device (only 50KB needed).
+- a very small amount of memory required in the target device (less than 50KB).

 ### Clone, modify and contribute